PHUMA: Physically Reliable Humanoid Locomotion Dataset: Dataset

 \subsection{Data Preprocessing}

-Before applying inverse kinematics, it is essential to ensure that the human motion data is clean and robust, as this data serves as the target for the humanoid robot to follow.
-Raw motion data often contains noise from sensor errors, tracking inaccuracies, or estimation artifacts that can negatively impact the retargeting process.
-To address these issues, we implement the following preprocessing to filter and clean the motion data.
+Before applying the retargeting procedure, it is essential to ensure that the human motion data is clean and robust, as this data serves as the target for the humanoid robot to follow.
+Raw motion data often contains noise from sensor errors, tracking inaccuracies, or estimation artifacts that can negatively impact retargeting.
+To address this, we apply the following preprocessing to filter and clean the motion data.